astral-sh/ty/README.md

 ## Checking a project

-The easiest way to check your project is by running ty through [uv](https://docs.astral.sh/uv/).
+The easiest way to type check your project is by running ty through [uv](https://docs.astral.sh/uv/).
 To do that, add ty as a project dependency:

 ```shell
 uv add --dev ty